quicksilver/manual/docs/introduction.md

 ## Uninstalling Quicksilver

 Move the application file to the trash.
 This leaves the configuration files.
 If you reinstall Quicksilver, your configuration will be restored.
-To remove all remnants of Quicksilver, use the Uninstall Quicksilver button in the Quicksilver's preferences.
+To remove all remnants of Quicksilver, use the Uninstall Quicksilver button in the Quicksilver’s preferences.

 # Working with Quicksilver